OKAMca/stack/libs/directus/directus-next-component/README.md

 After, modify the `next.config.js` file to add `withDirectus` in the plugins.

+## useDirectusLink hook

+The role of the directus link hook is to dispatch different props according to the type of the directus link.
+The configuration for the dispatching is overridable using the `propsConfig` prop

 ## DirectusLink component

-The role of the directus link component is to wrap `next/link` and provide the appropriate props from dispatching the different types of links to different components.
+The role of the directus link component is to wrap `next/link` and dispatch the props to different components according to a configuration.
+The configuration for dispatching different components is overridable using the `componentsConfig` prop.

+The directus link component uses the directus link hook, which means it can be passed both `componentsConfig` and `propsConfig` for both dispatching uses.

 By default, the following are included: